11 June Social Media Post Ideas for Veterinary Clinics

 7. Pet Memorial Day (June 9)

 Offer your followers a space to honor pets they’ve lost.
 Share a tribute post and invite them to post photos or memories in the comments, letting them know your clinic sees and honors their grief.
-You could even share some ideas on how pet owners could celebrate their pet's life like the template example on the right.
+You could even share some ideas on how pet owners could celebrate their pet's life, like the template example on the right.

 Video idea: A gentle, compassionate message from a team member or a photo montage of pets remembered.